Certificate in Song Therapy

 Our course celebrates the contribution that modern philosophers, psychologists and music therapy research have made towards the understanding of ourselves and the way that music affects our lives.

-We particularly applaud those writers who are able to communicate complex academic ideas and theory in a way that we can all enjoy and understand.
+We particularly applaud those writers who can communicate complex academic ideas and theory in a way that we can all enjoy and understand.

 This is so important on a course like our own.